DAP2022/DataScienceTrainingCurriculum/programming/pythonii/assignments/problem_set1.md

   E. Include a couple of other test cases that should pass and fail in your code and explain them. **Trying to break your own code with test cases that are increasingly challenging is a crucial aspect of creating robust logic and code!**

-**2.** Use the provided dictionary to translate it into amino acids.
+**2.** Use the provided dictionary to translate it into amino acids using a function.
 Note: this is a question that is recycled from an earlier module but asks you to bundle your code solution (that has if/elif/else conditions) into a **function** format that will work with any sequence.
 As part of your solution, you should use a for loop turn the following sequence (with introns removed, as you did in Intro to Python I) into a list of codons:  5’- ATCGATCGATCGATCGACTGACTAATCATAGCTATGCATGCTACTCGATCGATCGATCGATCGATCGATCGATCGATCGATCATGCTAACATCGATCGATATCGATGCATCGACTAGTACTAT-3'.
 You should end up with a list that prints ["ATC","GAT", etc].